Defending Civil Forfeiture in Alabama – Forfeiting Your Rights

 “I am finally back on my feet after the several months of court proceedings and years of trying to rebuild my reputation as a trustworthy businessman,” Vibbert said.“Even after I was found innocent, I still had to hire an attorney to get my money back from the government.
 The system is unjust and unfair, and nearly ruined my life.”

-Though rooted in centuries-old admiralty law, civil asset forfeiture gained widespread use in the 1980s and the following decades as part of the War on Drugs.
+Though rooted in centuries-old admiralty law, civil asset forfeiture gained widespread use in the 1980s and in the following decades as part of the War on Drugs.
 Today, however, drug kingpins are rarely the target.
 The report found that in half of the cases examined where cash was seized, the amount of cash was $1,372 or less.
 Because that amount is often less than the typical cost of hiring an attorney to challenge the forfeiture, many cases go uncontested.
 In fact, in 52 percent of all cases filed across Alabama in 2015, the property owner did not challenge the forfeiture in court.

 The original justification for civil asset forfeiture is further undermined by the fact that in 25 percent of the cases, the individual whose property was seized was never charged with a crime.
 And in 18 percent of the cases where criminal charges were filed, the charge was simple possession of marijuana and/or paraphernalia.